About Us

 Lipman Fellows are invaluable members of the Lipman Family Prize community.
 Through the year-long fellowship, the Lipman Family Prize invests in nurturing the next generation of social impact leaders.
 We believe that direct experience getting immersed in learning about those driving innovative change on the frontlines will enable students to better understand and uproot complex social problems throughout their professional lives.
 Our commitment to student learning and leadership is setting the stage for future innovation.
 Our student fellows are building a network of relationships and resources that they’ll take with them wherever they go, and apply to whichever cause they champion next.

-2024 LIPMAN FELLOWS PROGRAM APPLICATION IS CLOSED.
+THE 2025 LIPMAN FELLOWS PROGRAM APPLICATION IS CLOSED

 Join our community to get the latest updates on our prize and program.